Curly hair can be a pain in the rear, especially when it comes to styling.

 If your curls are less than desirable, chances are you are making a few mistakes early on in the process that are killing your curl vibes.

-Note: Keep in mind that all curls are different.
+Keep in mind that all curls are different.
 The information I will share below is based on what generally works for curls hair.
 If something does not work for you, experiment and find something that does.
 Often moving a product a step up in your wash routine or using a product differently can make a world of difference.

-10 Curly Hair Styling Mistakes That Are Killing Your Curls
+How to Best treat curly hair & 10 Curly Hair Styling Mistakes That Are Killing Your Curls

-Washing Too Often
+Mistake #1 Washing Your Curls Too Often

 Washing your hair every day is a curl killer.
 Curls need natural oils to thrive.
 Over cleansing can strip your hair of those oils leaving your curls dry and damaged.